Dddingnan/ADES/README.md

 ## About The Project

 ```
-This project provides an advanced tool for airplane owners to discern potential destinations considering their fuel constraints.
-Users input their location, and airplane type to reveal the furthest city they can reach without refueling.
-This tool now boasts two additions: a Flight Duration Estimation module, which estimates travel times based on aircraft speed and distance, and a Fuel Consumption Estimation module that predicts fuel usage considering the aircraft's efficiency, distance, and seasonal weather conditions.
+This project is a sophisticated tool for airplane owners to plan travels.
+By entering their location and airplane type, users can find destinations within their non-refueling range.
+The tool determines flight range, potential destinations, and travel duration, considering aircraft specifics and fuel status.
+It also estimates fuel usage and CO2 emissions with respect to aircraft efficiency, flight distance, and weather conditions.
+Moreover, it calculates potential fuel costs.
+New features include an expanded list of airplane types for precise calculations and database integration for enhanced data management, effectively replacing file-based data loading.
+It handles database issues seamlessly.
+The tool gives users a comprehensive overview of each destination, promoting informed, eco-friendly travel decisions
 ```

 ---